spotlightpa/poor-richard/content/news/2021-08-27-SPLDDAPEVENTXX.md

-series = ["Fundamental Flaws"] slug = "pa-addiction-recovery-oversight-event" suppress-featured = false title = "You’re invited!
-A free panel on how Pennsylvania can keep people in addiction recovery safe" topics = ["Health", "Events"]
+series = ["Fundamental Flaws"] slug = "pa-addiction-recovery-oversight-event" suppress-featured = false title = "WATCH: A free panel on how Pennsylvania can keep people in addiction recovery safe" topics = ["Health", "Events"]
 +++